 Perennial Ratibida is also known as Prairie Coneflower and Mexican hat.
 It is native over a wide range in North America, from the Canadian south to the north of Mexico.
 It is closely related to Rudbeckia.
+Continue reading below for some tips on how to grow Ratibida from seed.

 Season & Zone